squid-cache/squid-cache.github.io/ProgrammingGuide/ManualDocumentation.rst

 == TODO ==

-Some work is underway to bring existing manual pages into matching these standard style of markup.
+Some work is underway to bring existing texts into matching these standard style of markup.
 However there are a number of installed files which have no manual at all.

 || '''Installed file''' || '''man(x)''' || '''Current State:''' ||